apache/cordova-docs/www/docs/en/3.3.0/cordova/media/capture/capture.md

         </Capabilities>

 Some platforms may support this feature without requiring any special configuration.
-See Platform Support for an overview.
+See <a href="../../../guide/support/index.html">Platform Support</a> for an overview.